websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/creating-and-managing-asset-libraries.md

 # Creating and Managing Asset Libraries

-You can manage Asset Libraries for your DXP instance via the *Asset Libraries* Page in the *Applications* tab of the Global Menu.
+You can manage Asset Libraries for your DXP instance via the *Asset Libraries* link in the *Applications* tab of the Global Menu.
 Here, you can create and configure as many Libraries as needed and determine how each Library is connected to your Sites.

 ![Create and manage Asset Libraries for your DXP instance via the Asset Libraries Page in the Applications tab of the Global Menu.](./creating-and-managing-asset-libraries/images/01.png)